awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-enable-traffic-and-verify-certificate-windows.md

 1. Ensure that the SSL/TLS certificate is the one that you configured your web server to use\.

 You now have a website that is secured with HTTPS\.
 The private key for the web server is stored in an HSM in your AWS CloudHSM cluster\.
-However, you have only one web server\.
-To set up a second web server and a load balancer for higher availability, go to [\(Optional\) Step 5: Add a load balancer with Elastic Load Balancing](ssl-offload-add-load-balancing-windows.md)\.